Comparing Agile Project Management Methodologies: Scrum vs Kanban

 • Striving for excellence and continuous improvement through regular reflection and adaptation.

 The Agile Framework is a customer-focused, iterative approach to project management that values collaboration, flexibility, and continuous improvement.
-It is designed to help teams work more efficiently, reduce costs, and deliver better results.
+It is designed to help project teams work more efficiently, reduce costs, and deliver better results.

-The Key Elements of Agile Project Management
+What are the Key Elements of Agile Project Management?

-Iterative planning and delivery:
+1. Iterative planning and delivery

-Collaborative and self-organizing teams:
+2. Collaborative and self-organizing teams

 Teams are cross-functional and self-organizing, with members from different areas such as development, design, and testing.
 Teams work closely with the customer or product owner to ensure that the project meets the customer’s needs.

-Continuous improvement and adaptation:
+3. Continuous improvement and adaptation

 Agile Project Management emphasizes continuous improvement and adaptation, with regular retrospectives to evaluate the team’s performance and identify areas for improvement.

-Emphasis on delivering value:
+4. Emphasis on delivering value

 Agile Project Management focuses on delivering value to the customer through working software or other tangible outputs.
 This is achieved by prioritizing tasks and features based on their value to the customer.